jpratt2/CucumberTemplateJava/README.md

 b) CSS selectors

-    And I click on #buttonId
+    And I click #buttonId
+    And	I highlight body > div > div:nth-child(4)

 In addition, it is possible to put these locators within single quotes and follow them by a number to obtain an element with that INDEX value.

-    And I click on 'By.tagname("button")'3
+    And I click 'By.tagname("button")'3
-    And I click on '.button'1
+    And I click '.button'1

 See demo.feature for a working example.
 Additional tests are in src/other/selfTest.